Dino1/NLP_ie/README.md

 The script "run_project.bat" should compile and run the code just fine.
 All you need to do is open run_project.bat and change the name of the input file after the infoextract run command

+The other batch file, "run_winnow_trainer.bat" shouldn't be run